 - Do not let your Valcyte run out.
 The amount of virus in your blood may increase if your medicine is stopped, even for a short time.

-- If you take too much Valcyte, call your local poison control center or emergency room right away.
-You may need treatment in a hospital.
+- If you take too much Valcyte, call your healthcare provider or go to the nearest hospital emergency room right away.

-- Do not substitute Valcyte tablets for ganciclovir capsules.
-Talk to your doctor, nurse or pharmacist if you have questions about your medicine.
+Talk to your healthcare provider, nurse or pharmacist if you have questions about your medicine.